FRICTION STIR WELDING: BUTT & LAP COMPARISON

 Finally, it should be noted that in both cases (butt and lap welding), we get waterproof and airtight welds.
 Thus, it is not possible to find differences between the two types of FSW welding as far as this characteristic is concerned.

 Throughout this article we have delved nto the different types of FSW welding: butt and lap.
-Below you can see a summary infographie that will help you clarify all the information:
+Below you can see a summary infographic that will help you clarify all the information:

 If you still have doubts about what type of FSW welding suits your application best, don’t worry: we can help you solve them!
 At Stirweld we count on a team of qualified professionals who will guide you through your first steps in Friction Stir Welding thanks to our design office.